 There is now an opportunity to make all children in the United States and territories a priority, including children of all races and ethnicities, all children regardless of immigration status, and children on native tribal lands.
-All legislation must ensure that children and families in territories, including Puerto Rico, American Samoa, Commonwealth of the Northern Mariana Islands, Guam, and the U.S. Virgin Islands are treated equitably as beneficiaries of all provisions intended to alleviate this current emergency.
+All legislation must ensure that children and families in the U.S. territories, including Puerto Rico, American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, and the U.S. Virgin Islands are treated equitably as beneficiaries of all provisions intended to alleviate this current emergency.

-It is therefore imperative that all COVID-19 response legislation include language prohibiting discrimination of recipients of federal funds on any basis other than need or eligibility, such as (but not limited to) age, disability, sex (including sexual orientation, gender identity, and pregnancy, childbirth, and related medical conditions), race, color, national origin, immigration status, religion, or geography.
+It is therefore imperative that any final COVID-19 response legislation includes language prohibiting discrimination of recipients of federal funds on any basis other than need or eligibility, such as (but not limited to) age, disability, sex (including sexual orientation, gender identity, and pregnancy, childbirth, and related medical conditions), race, color, national origin, immigration status, religion, or geography.

-We urge you to support children in the following ways as you draft additional COVID-19 legislation and ensure that the duration of support is based on the depth and duration of the resulting economic crisis, which is sure to outlast the public health outbreak.
-Historically, we know that recessions are deeper and longer for families with children and we believe this will be the case this time as well.
-Researchers have already begun to find evidence that poverty is likely to rise as a result of the outbreak and likely to rise disproportionately for children.1
+We urge you to support children in the following ways as you negotiate COVID-19 legislation and ensure that the scope of support is based on the depth and duration of the resulting economic crisis, which is sure to outlast the declared public health emergency.
+Historically, we know that recessions are deeper and last longer for families with children, and we believe this will be the case this time as well.

-Finally, for years we have advocated the creation of a Children's Commissioner that would help coordinate and improve children's services across the government and provide an evidence-based approach to improving children's well-being.
-Independent Children's Commissioners are operating in close to 60 countries around the world and have been helping improve the lives of children before and through this crisis.
+Finally, First Focus Campaign for Children has long advocated for the creation of a Children's Commissioner who would help coordinate and improve children's services across the government and provide an evidence-based approach to improving children's well-being.
+Independent children's commissioners are operating in close to 60 countries across the world and have been helping improve the lives of children before and through this crisis.
 America's children deserve nothing less.